Private Arthur Lacey

 Although they fought bravely many men fell on the battlefield over those two days.
 On November 19th 1916 Private Arthur Lacey was killed in this action along with pals Harold Simpson and Harry Bailey.
 Private Lacey now rests in the nearby Grandcourt Road Cemetery.
 He is also commemorated on the Biddulph memorials.

-Right: At Grandcourt Road Cemetery.
+Above: At Grandcourt Road Cemetery.

 Mike Turnock & Elaine Heathcote.